SKilgori/property-connect/README.md

 - View and manage their property listings
 - Receive inquiries from potential buyers

-## Nigeria-Specific Features

-- All prices are displayed in Nigerian Naira (₦)
-- Property locations are focused on Nigerian cities
-- Local payment methods supported for property reservations

 ## API Endpoints

 - `GET /api/properties` - Get all properties